Adityayv/my-project/README.md

 # E-COMMERCE SITE

 This is a complete ecommerce website made using django in which anyone can buy his/her fashion items without any difficulty.
-So what are you waiting for?
-Click on the link and watchout the project.

 ## Some major points
 * The app is made in django(python).
 The website compromise of frontend and backend.